tatehanawalt/th_sys/dan3/README.md

 ### At this point you should be able to type `dan3`.
 The system will search $PATH for an `executable` named `dan3`.
 The system will check for the shebang at the FIRST line of the file.
 If the shebang is correct the system will run the file using the shebang specified interpreter

+# ADDING YOUR CHANGES

+1. don't push directly to main.
+Instead, checkout a branch `git checkout -b dan-start-python-brew-cli-project`.
+Then commit your changes `git add <files you added>`, `git commit -m <summary of what was added>`, then push to your branch `git push origin/dan-start-python-brew-cli-project`

+Now log in to Github and visit the repository, you should see a button that says something like 'create pull request' click that and wing it and well talk about it when we have a chance